Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsection{Metric and topology on the moduli space}

-In~\cite{PaSTMetric2015} the second author defines a metric space structure for $\mathcal{T}$ using Theorem \ref{thm_class}.
+In~\cite{PaSTMetric2015} the second author def\/ines a metric space structure for $\mathcal{T}$ using Theorem \ref{thm_class}.
 This metric is constructed by combining metrics on each ingredient.
-We reproduce this construction briefly in this section.
+We reproduce this construction brief\/ly in this section.